Hello, my name is Nadya.

 7 years ago, I returned to a childhood dream and began to paint.
 It quickly became a vital part of my life.

-When the pandemic paused my photography career, I turned inward and started to follow more deep call.
-I completed a year-long program in art therapy, followed by two years of graduate training in Jungian psychology.
-Since then, I’ve never stopped learning and practicing.
+When the pandemic paused my photography career, I turned inward and followed a deeper call.
+I completed a year-long training in arts-based methods, followed by two years of advanced studies in Jungian-oriented depth work.

 My path has always been about guiding myself and others - from literalism to the symbol, from inner fragmentation to a deep meaning, from intellectual understanding to deep felt-sense.